rocicorp/diff-server/doc/design.md

 TODO: diagram

-The Genesis commit is the initial commit in every database.
+The Genesis commit is the initial commit in every Replicant database.
 It has no metadata, no basis, and always has an empty bundle and empty user data.
 Since every Replicant database starts with this commit, it is always possible to find at least one shared ancestor - the genesis commit - for any two Replicant database states.

 ```
 type CommitValue struct {